ecs36c-sq2023/ecs36c-discussions/discussion8.md

 ---

-# Ad-hoc Polymorphism
+# Ord

-polymorphism with limitation on Type Variable
+Type with order, so they are comparable

 ---